gamersagainstweed/ihnm/README.md

 There's a lot of disinformation on reddit.
 Don't listen to these blatant liars, engimain.

+### Custom voices
+ihnm uses sherpa-onnx both for TTS and STT, therefore you can add custom vits and Kokoro voices.
+To do so use sherpa-onnx guidelines for voice metadata conversion and then drop your voice into /sherpa/tts-models and create the corresponding txt file for it in /sherpaVoices/, add necessary info to it.

 ## Suggestions
 In order to do autocomplete press 0-9 key corresponding to one under the suggestion you want to use or press one of these keys on your numpad instead.